 The procedure can be found in the Regulations on Academic Misconduct.
 The University will not be liable for any loss or damage to removed materials or devices.
 The University views Academic Misconduct extremely seriously and instances of this nature may have serious implications

 The type of exam that you are taking will determine what is on your desk.
 There will always be a desk card, which you must complete and sign.
 In written exams, you will have an exam paper and an answer booklet.
 You may also have additional material such as graph paper, law statutes, charts etc.

 If the exam is a Multiple Choice Question paper (MCQ) you will have an MCQ answer sheet instead of an answer book please be aware that all MCQs need to be completed in pencil, so please ensure that you bring a pencil to every exam.

-If the exam is a ROGO (online) exam, you will be sat at a computer.
+If the exam is an ExamSys (online) exam, you will be sat at a computer.
 The questions will be online so you won’t necessarily have a question paper/answer book.

 There will NOT be any spare calculators, writing materials etc. You are responsible for bringing your own.